Buffer Overflow Framework

 Once an initial understanding of of how to perform stack-based buffer overflows is obtained, use this template to ensure no steps are missed and commands can easily be copy/pasted.

-Refer to buffer for more cheat sheets and the buffer overflow TryHackMe room.
+Refer to buffer overflow external resources for more cheat sheets and the buffer overflow TryHackMe room.

 Identifying bad chars with Immunity's Mona (step 5) is the most significant tool I learned that was not covered in the OSCP labs or other common resources.